K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 16: January 18, 2018**

+Set up React for a new project.
+Building a gluten free recipe site where people can submit recipes and rank or vote them up.

 **Day 15: January 17, 2018**

 **Today's Progress:** Finished up the Intro to React course.
 Going to use this newfound knowledge to build a gluten free recipe app.